-- If Cooling is selected the supply fan will run continuously.
-If VAV Heating is activated the supply fan will run continuously.
-If Daytime Warmup is Activated, the supply fan will run - If Daytime Warmup is Activated, the supply fan will rul continuously. - Auto changeover between Cooling and Daytime Warmup depends upon the DWU initiate setpoint. - The fan will be Off any time the system selection switch is "Off".
+- 1. If Cooling is selected the supply fan will run continuously.
+If VAV Heating is activated the supply fan will run continuously 2.
+If Daytime Warmup is Activated, the supply fan will run - continuously. - 3.
+Auto changeover between Cooling and Daytime Warmup depends upon the DWU initiate setpoint. - 4.
+The fan will be Off any time the system selection switch is "Off"